hihrois/baseball-game-simulator/README.md

 # baseball-game-simulator
 baseball-game-simulator is practical baseball simulating tool.
 You can make unlimited patterns of batting order, and simulate it.
-This project has just begun and is not matured.
-Please don't hesitate to join our project and edit codes!

-If you want to know details, please visit my blog!
+If you want to know the details, please visit my blog!
 (Japanese only)
 https://hihrois-1104o.hatenablog.com/entry/yakyuu-simyu-detail

 # Usage